-- (b) Barksdale has limited financial resources and no operating revenues.
+- (a) Barksdale has limited financial resources and no operating revenues.
 To earn and/or maintain its interest in the Sunnyside, Four Metals, San Antonio, Canelo, Goat Canyon, Guajolote, and San Javier Properties, the Company has contractually agreed or is required to make certain payments and expenditures for and on such properties.
 Barksdale's ability to continue as a going concern is dependent upon, among other things, Barksdale establishing commercial quantities of mineral reserves on its properties and obtaining the necessary financing and permits to develop and profitably produce such minerals or, alternatively, disposing of its interests on a profitable basis, none of which is assured.
-See also "Commitments" below. - Barksdale has only generated losses to date and will require additional funds to further explore its properties.
+The Company belives it has sufficient cash for the upcoming fiscal year in order to maintain its operations and exploration activities See also "Commitments" below. - (b) Barksdale has only generated losses to date and will require additional funds to further explore its properties.
 The only sources of funds for exploration programs, or if such exploration programs are successful for the development of economic ore bodies and commencement of commercial production thereon, presently available to Barksdale are the sale of equity capital or the offering by Barksdale of an interest in its properties to be earned by another party carrying out further exploration or development.
 Barksdale's ability to arrange financing in the future will depend, in part, upon the prevailing capital market conditions as well as its business performance.
 There is no assurance such additional funding will be available to Barksdale when needed on commercially reasonable terms or at all.
 Additional equity financing may also result in substantial dilution thereby reducing the marketability of Barksdale's shares.
-Failure to obtain such additional financing could result in the delay or indefinite postponement of further exploration and the possible, partial or total loss of the Company's interest in its properties. - (d) Mineral exploration is subject to a high degree of risk, which even a combination of experience, knowledge and careful evaluation may fail to overcome.
+Failure to obtain such additional financing could result in the delay or indefinite postponement of further exploration and the possible, partial or total loss of the Company's interests in its properties. - (c) Mineral exploration is subject to a high degree of risk, which even a combination of experience, knowledge and careful evaluation may fail to overcome.
 These risks may be even greater in Barksdale's case given its formative stage of development and the fact that the Sunnyside, Four Metals, San Antonio, Canelo, Goat Canyon, Guajolote, and San Javier Properties are still in their exploration stage.
 Furthermore, exploration activities are expensive and seldom result in the discovery of a commercially viable resource.
-There are no known resources or reserves on the Sunnyside, Four Metals, San Antonio, Canelo, Goat Canyon, Guajolote, or San Javier Properties and the Company's proposed exploration programs are exploratory searches for commercial quantities of ore.
-In addition, the close proximity of the Sunnyside, Four Metals, Canelo, Goat Canyon, Guajolote, and San Antonio Properties to South32's Hermosa project and Taylor deposit is not necessarily indicative of the mineralization on the Sunnyside, Four Metals, Canelo, Goat Canyon, Guajolote or San Antonio Properties.
-There is no assurance that Barksdale's exploration will result in the discovery of an economically viable mineral deposit. - (e) Barksdale activities are subject to the risks normally encountered in the mining exploration business.
-The economics of exploring, developing and operating resource properties are affected by many factors including the cost of exploration and development operations, variations of the grade of any ore mined and the rate of resource extraction and fluctuations in the price of resources produced, government regulations relating to royalties, taxes and environmental protection and title defects.
+Save and except for Cerro Verde at the San Javier Property (see "Geological Summary Exploration and Evaluation Properties San Javier Property" above), there are no known resources or reserves on the Sunnyside, Four Metals, San Antonio, Canelo, Goat Canyon, Guajolote, or San Javier Properties and the Company's proposed exploration programs are exploratory searches for commercial quantities of ore.
+In addition, the close proximity of the Sunnyside, Four Metals, Canelo, Goat Canyon, Guajolote, and San Antonio Properties to South32's Hermosa project and Taylor deposit is not necessarily indicative of the mineralization on the Sunnyside, Four Metals, Canelo, Goat Canyon, Guajolote, There is no assurance that Barksdale's exploration will result in the discovery of an economically viable mineral deposit.